 In conclusion, it is possible to train a puppy to be obedient without using treats as rewards.
 Positive reinforcement techniques such as praise, petting, or playtime can be just as effective as using treats, as long as the owner is consistent and patient.
 Clicker training is another effective method that can be used to communicate with the puppy and reinforce obedience.
 By using these alternative training methods, pet owners can successfully train their puppies to be obedient without relying on treats.

-Other Questions People Ask
+People Also Ask

-How do you choose the right Is it possible to train a puppy to be obedient without using treats as rewards??
+What common mistakes should beginners avoid when trying Is it possible to train a puppy to be obedient without using treats as rewards?

-What common mistakes should you avoid with Is it possible to train a puppy to be obedient without using treats as rewards??
+How long does it take to learn Is it possible to train a puppy to be obedient without using treats as rewards?